Mummy Sleeping Bags vs Rectangular Sleeping Bags: a Comparison

 Imagine this: you've bought a great tent, top-quality cooking equipment, and spent more money on a flashlight than you ever imagined you would.
 You're almost ready to start filling your backpack with all the camping essentials.
-There's just one thing missing: a sleeping bag.
+There's just one thing missing: a backpacking sleeping bag.

 With so many options on the market, how do you know which sleeping bag style is right for you?

 Sleeping bags come in a variety of shapes and sizes.
 There are plenty of options on the market to suit your needs, whether you're a backpacker, a seasoned camper, or a hardcore mountaineer.